 - Promote achievement of the Company's strategic goals. - Attract, retain and motivate top-level talent.
-Our compensation program should provide each named executive officer with a total compensation program that is market competitive and rewards individual performance.
+Our compensation program should provide each named executive officer with a total compensation program that is market competitive.
 We seek to maintain a competitive posture in attracting and retaining executives, while maintaining an appropriate cost structure.
-Accordingly, we use market data prepared by third parties to annually assess the competitiveness of our compensation levels and, where appropriate, adjust compensation amounts to account for such factors as the executive's level of experience, responsibilities and expected future contributions.

-- Reward executives for individual and team accomplishments, as well as Company performance.
+Accordingly, we use market data prepared by third parties to annually assess the competitiveness of our compensation levels and, where appropriate, adjust compensation amounts to account for such factors as the executive's level of experience, responsibilities and expected future contributions. - Reward executives for individual and team accomplishments, as well as Company performance.
 Our compensation program is structured to tie rewards to performance.
-Accordingly, the program is weighted toward variable compensation, with base salary being the only component of named executive officers' total reward that is fixed each year. - Align the long-term interests of our executives with those of our shareholders.
-Our compensation program is designed to do this by promoting actions that will increase long-term total shareholder return.
+Accordingly, the program is

+- weighted toward variable compensation, with base salary being the only component of named executive officers' total reward that is fixed each year. - Align the long-term interests of our executives with those of our shareholders by promoting actions that will increase long-term total shareholder return.
 Accordingly, a significant element of the program is equity-based because we believe that aligning the incentives of management with the interests of shareholders will promote our long-term success.

-The Committee recognizes that our executives are essential to our continued business success.
-Therefore, we have implemented an executive compensation program based largely on pay-for-performance principles that is expected to encourage each named executive officer to strive for outstanding individual performance and drive Company performance.
-In making compensation decisions for fiscal 2012, the Committee did not utilize pre-set formulas to determine precise amounts for named executive officer incentive compensation other than those required to achieve tax deductibility of compensation under Section 162(m) of the Internal Revenue Code (discussed below).
+The Committee recognizes that our executives drive our continued business success.
+Therefore, we have implemented an executive compensation program based largely on pay-for-performance principles that is expected to encourage each named executive officer to strive for outstanding individual performance and maximize Company performance.
+In making compensation decisions for fiscal 2013, the Committee did not utilize pre-set formulas to determine precise amounts for named executive officer incentive compensation except as required to achieve tax deductibility of compensation under Section 162(m) of the Internal Revenue Code, as discussed below.

-Consistent with our historical approach, our executive compensation philosophy for fiscal 2012 was implemented through a compensation structure which paid our named executive officers base salaries that represent a relatively small percentage of their potential total compensation, while offering them the opportunity to earn significant incentive compensation in the form of annual cash bonuses and equity-based awards.
+Consistent with our historical approach, our executive compensation philosophy for fiscal 2013 was implemented through a compensation structure which paid our named executive officers base salaries that represent a relatively small percentage of their potential total compensation, while offering them the opportunity to earn significant incentive compensation in the form of annual cash bonuses and equity-based awards.
 We refer to the annual cash bonus and annual equity-based award collectively as variable compensation.

 We evaluate our compensation structure on an annual basis to ensure alignment with our compensation philosophy and business strategy.
-Our total reward approach to compensation of the named executive officers has historically been comprised of three components, base salary, annual cash bonus and annual equity bonus, and we determined that no major deviations from this approach were appropriate for fiscal 2012.
-We also determined that the relative weighting of cash and equity compensation remained appropriate.
+Our total reward approach to compensation of the named executive officers has historically been comprised of three components, base salary, annual cash bonus and annual equity bonus, and we determined that no major deviations from this approach were appropriate for fiscal 2013.
+We also determined that the relative weighting of cash and equity compensation for the CEO and the other named executive officers remained appropriate.

-The compensation decisions made by the Committee for fiscal 2012 were based on its judgment and consideration of the importance of each executive to the Company, historical compensation, individual performance during the year, Company performance and peer compensation data.
-For fiscal 2012, Company performance and the individual contributions of the named executive officers to that performance were key factors in the total reward decisions made by the Committee.
-For more information on the factors used by the Committee in determining fiscal 2012 named executive officer compensation and the process followed, please see "-Determination of Executive Compensation-Considerations & Process" and "-Fiscal 2012 NEO Compensation Decisions" below.
+The compensation decisions made by the Committee for fiscal 2013 were based on its judgment and consideration of the importance of each executive to the Company, historical compensation, individual performance during the year, Company performance and peer compensation data.
+For fiscal 2013, Company performance and the individual contributions of the named executive officers to that performance were key factors in the total reward decisions made by the Committee.
+For more information on the factors used by the Committee in determining fiscal 2013 named executive officer compensation and the process followed, please see "-Determination of Executive Compensation-Considerations & Process" and "-Fiscal 2013 NEO Compensation Decisions" below.